unChaz/sci-fi-5e/srd/mechanics/feats.md

 Increase your Constitution score by 1, to a maximum of 20.

 #### ELEMENTAL ADEPT
-*Prerequisite: The ability to cast at least one spell*
+*Prerequisite: The ability to cast at least one tek skill*

-When you gain this feat, choose one o f the following damage types: acid, cold, fire, lightning, or thunder.
-Spells you cast ignore resistance to damage o f the chosen type.
-In addition, when you roll damage for a spell you cast that deals damage of that type, you can treat any 1 on a damage die as a 2.
+When you gain this feat, choose one o f the following damage types: acid, cold, fire, lightning, or concussive.
+Tek Skills you cast ignore resistance to damage o f the chosen type.
+In addition, when you roll damage for a tek skill you cast that deals damage of that type, you can treat any 1 on a damage die as a 2.
 You can select this feat multiple times.
 Each time you do so, you must choose a different damage type.

 #### GRAPPLER
 *Prerequisite: Physique 13 or higher*